-In line with the expanding remit of literary studies, my research assesses how authors function as cultural artefacts.
-Not only do authors create texts that carry cultural significance, they are themselves culturally constructed within different contexts and through different media: the text itself, the literary industry, national and international cultural politics, humanist scholarship and the various institutions it underpins.
-Authorship – ‘being an author’ – must therefore be understood not just as a literary practice, but as an ever-evolving process of construction undertaken by multiple players, in multiple contexts and to multiple ends.
-It intersects with such issues as celebrity, gender, the digital media, political identity formation, translation, transnationalism, to name but a few.
+In line with the expanding remit of literary studies, this project assesses how authors function as cultural artefacts in a variety of different geographical locations and cultural contexts.
+Its key tenet is that authorship – ‘being an author’ – must be understood not just as a literary practice, but as an ever-evolving process of construction undertaken by multiple players, in multiple contexts and to multiple ends.
+Consequently, the research questions underlying my work intersect with such issues as celebrity, gender, the digital media, political identity formation, translation, and transnationalism, to name but a few.

 In my monograph, I examine the changing nature of the post-war media-led German public sphere, and trace the strategies developed by key authors to negotiate evolving media debates on image and identity over the last 60 years.
 Working with a range of source materials from literary texts to TV documentaries and government statistics on programmes of literary support, I interrogate concrete examples of how authors manipulate different text types, are received by different audiences, and are put to various wider social uses by a series of intermediaries.
 I argue that while authors such as Günter Grass, Elfriede Jelinek, or Daniel Kehlmann work within dominant, historically conditioned public understandings of their significance, they also use both their literature and other media texts to challenge these discourses and subvert them.
 Significant developments in literary aesthetics can be traced across the period that both echo and interrupt wider sociological and technological developments.
 Equally, the different ways in which authors are constructed by others as symbolic personalities – e.g. as important cultural leaders or markedly compromised individuals – can illuminate the cultural moments into which they are placed.